Are you looking for a fun day out in Oxford that doesn’t cost a lot?

 Oxford University Museum of Natural History

 The Oxford University Museum of Natural History houses the University’s scientific collections of zoological, entomological and geological specimens.
 The museum itself is renowned for its spectacular Neo-Gothic architecture.
 Amongst its most famous features are the Oxfordshire Dinosaurs, the dodo and the swifts in the tower!
+Awesome animals is an interactive meet and handle drop in session.
+Where you can find out more about the specimen that they have on show.
 Find out more.

 For some of the best views of the city, as well as somewhere to relax and play, bring the family to this park!
 There’s a children’s play area with a zip wire and a fitness trail so all the family can get active!
 Events are also held in the park throughout the year.
 Find out more.